 When you are on a ride and pick up litter, do trail work and/or interact with other trail users, this counts.
 Any type of volunteer effort will make a difference and help us.

-Non-trailwork: Meetings, administrative, education, newsletter, trainings, anything promoting BCHA outside of hands-on trailwork
+Admin: Meetings, administrative, education, newsletter, trainings, anything promoting BCHA outside of hands-on trailwork.

 Travel Time: Actual time from home to project or event and return.

-Pack/Saddle Stock: Include all days that animals are involved, even if they are not used - animals may be tied up in camp.
+Pack/Saddle Stock: Include all days and all numbers of animals are involved, even if they are not used - animals may be tied up in camp.
 (If they were leased, you would pay for them whether you were using them or not.)

-Mileage: Do not claim personal mileage in addition to stock hauling mileage for the same project.
+Mileage: Differentiate between personal vehicle miles and hauling stock miles; do not claim personal mileage in addition to stock hauling mileage for the same project.

 Donated Materials: Food, posts and poles, nails, pipe, educational materials, trash bags.